 The Canadian cosmetics, beauty, and fragrance industry was valued at $2 billion, with 4,165 businesses, according to beauty industry trends from 2020.
 Furthermore, based on consumer spending stats from 2021, non-luxury goods accounted for 65% of sales.

-8. The prestige beauty industry in Canada produced $2.2 billion in revenue in 2020, marking a 17% decrease from the previous year.
+9. The prestige beauty industry in Canada produced $2.2 billion in revenue during 2020, which was a 17% decrease from the previous year.

-Due to shopping limitations and lockdowns brought on by the pandemic, there was a significant decrease in spending on Canadian beauty products and treatments.
+Due to shopping limitations and lockdowns brought on by the pandemic in 2020, there was a significant decrease in spending on Canadian beauty products and treatments.

-For instance, beauty industry statistics from 2020 showed that the fragrance sector experienced a 7% decline from the previous year, skincare (9%), and makeup (33%).
+For instance, beauty industry statistics from 2020 showed that the fragrance sector experienced a 7% decline from the previous year, whereas skincare was down by 9%, and makeup by a whopping 33%.

-In addition, the skincare industry statistics in Canada noted that the industry grew at a CAGR of 3.8% during the analysis period.
-The skincare market includes depilatories’ retail sales, make-up remover, and body, facial, and hand care products.
+In addition, skincare industry statistics pertaining to Canada indicated that the industry grew at a CAGR of 3.8% during the 2015-2019 period.
+The skincare market includes retail sales of depilatories, makeup removers, as well as body, facial, and hand care products.

 Canadian Nail and Hair Care Industry Statistics

 Whether it be luscious locks or a sleek hairdo, it is all about healthy-looking hair in Canada.
-Check out these statistics on what the hair care industry looks like in the country.
+Check out these statistics on what the Canadian hair care industry looks like.

 11. The Canadian hair and nail salon market is worth over $4 billion.

-According to recent hair industry statistics, there are currently over 59,000 employees and 37,857 different businesses in the hair and nail industry.
+According to recent hair industry statistics, there are currently over 59,000 employees and 35,186 businesses in the hair and nail industry.
 Some of Canada’s biggest companies in this sector are Regis Corporation, Great Clips Inc., and Beaners Fun Cuts for Kids.

 12. According to hair colour industry statistics, there are three black-haired people for every redhead.

-Plus, beauty industry statistics revealed there are more red-headed people in British Columbia than in Quebec.
+Plus, some recent beauty industry statistics revealed there are more red-headed people in British Columbia than in Quebec.
 However, more people with black hair resided in Quebec than in British Columbia.
-Whereas two-thirds of those who identified as black-haired were men.
+Two-thirds of those who identified as black-haired were men.

 Canadian Cosmetic Industry Stats

-Mirror mirror on the wall — what do the stats on the cosmetic industry in Canada show?
+Mirror, mirror on the wall, will the stats on the cosmetic industry in Canada rise or fall?
 Keep scrolling to find out the intriguing details.

 13. The lip makeup industry was worth around $445 million in 2020.